Foundations of Black Hole Accretion Disk Theory: Selected Astrophysical Applications

-Most sources spend the majority of their lifetimes in the quiescent state.
-This state is characterized by exceptionally low luminosity and a hard, non-thermal spectrum ($\Gamma =1.5-2.1$).
-As the luminosity increases the sources usually enters the low/hard (LH) state.
-Here the 210 keV intensity is still comparatively low and the spectrum is still nonthermal.
-This spectrum is best fit with a powerlaw of photon index $\Gamma \sim1.7$ (220 keV).
-In this state, the disk is either not detected or appears much cooler and larger than it does in the soft state \cite{mcclintock_06}.
-This state is also linked with observations of a persistent radio jet that is not seen in other states.
-A soft, thermal component generally dominates when the luminosity is high; hence this state has most often been referred to as the high/soft (HS) state.
-In this state, the spectrum may also display a ``hard tail,'' although this only contributes a small percentage of the total flux.
-The soft state is best explained as $\sim1$ keV thermal emission from a multitemperature accretion disk, as predicted in the Shakura-Sunyaev accretion disk theory \cite{shakura_73} (\S \ref{subsection-Shakura-Sunyaev}).
-The final spectral state, which is referred to as the very high (VH) state, is characterized by the appearance of QPOs and the presence of both disk and powerlaw components, each of which contributes substantial luminosity.
-In this state, the powerlaw component is observed to be steep ($\Gamma \sim2.5$).
+Probably the easiest state to connect with a theoretical model is the ``High/Soft'' (HS) or ``Thermally Dominant'' state.
+As the name implies, the spectrum in this state is dominated by the thermal component.
+This state is best explained as $\sim$~1~keV thermal emission from a multitemperature accretion disk, as predicted by the Shakura--Sunyaev (thin) disk model (Section~\ref{section-Shakura-Sunyaev}).
+However, most sources spend the majority of their lifetimes in the ``Low/Hard'' (LH) or even ``quiescent'' state.
+The quiescent state is characterized by exceptionally low luminosity and a hard, non-thermal spectrum (photon index $\Gamma =1.5-2.1$).
+As the luminosity increases the sources usually enters the Hard state.
+Here the 2\,--\,10~keV intensity is still comparatively low and the spectrum is still nonthermal.
+This spectrum is best fit with a powerlaw of photon index $\Gamma \sim 1.7$ (220~keV).
+In this state, the thermal component is either not detected or appears much cooler, indicating the thin disk may truncate further out than in the Thermally Dominant state, although see \cite{miller_06} for claims that the thin disk extends all the way to the ISCO even in the Hard state.
+Observations suggest the region interior to the thin disk may be filled with a hot (presumably thick), optically-thin plasma, which accounts for the nonthermal part of the spectrum.
+This is the picture suggested by the ``truncated disk model''~\cite{esin_97,esin_98,esin_01}, which pictures the Hard state as a truncated thin (Shakura--Sunyaev) disk adjoined with an inner thick (ADAF-like) flow.
+This model has shown tremendous phenomenological success~\cite{done_07}, although other models for the Hard state still abound~\cite{yuan_07,fragile_09a,igumenshchev_09}.
+The Hard state is also linked with observations of a persistent radio jet that is not seen in other states (see Section~\ref{section-jets}).
+The final spectral state, which is referred to as the ``Very High'' (VH) or ``Steep Power Law'' state, is characterized by the appearance of high-frequency QPOs (Section~\ref{section-QPOs}) and the presence of both disk and powerlaw components, each of which contributes substantial luminosity.
+In this state, the powerlaw component is observed to be steep ($\Gamma \sim2.5$), giving the state its name.
 This state is sometimes associated with intermittent jets.